Mohammad3id/100_days_of_swift/highlights.md

 My name is Taylor ID is 12345
 ```

 > Note: Extensions can't have stored properties.
 They can only have computed properties and method implementations.
+That's why the `id` property is defined in the struct body and not in the extension.

 Check out this [article](https://www.swiftbysundell.com/articles/conditional-conformances-in-swift/) to learn about "Conditional Conformance".